-Forecasting data for team/business sales income, product stock levels, and seasonal demand patterns that will allow your business to be prepared for market changes.
+For team/business sales income, product stock levels and seasonal demand patterns will allow your business to be prepared for market changes.

-Lead Scoring.
 By analyzing the data in your CRM about the actions of each customer, AI will lease score prospects.
 Positive and negative scoring markers identify prospects that are most likely to become a customer, buy more products or leave your business.
-Automatically alerting you to changes to contacts scores and helping sales teams focus their efforts more efficiently.
+Automatically alerting you to changes to contact scores and helping sales teams focus their efforts more efficiently.